What is genital herpes?

-In girls and women, blisters may appear around the vagina, the urethra, the cervix, or between the vagina and the anus.
+In girls and women, blisters may appear around the vagina, the urethra, the cervix, or between the vagina and the anus, or around the anus.

-In boys and men, blisters may appear on the penis and foreskin, and sometimes inside the urethra, on the scrotum or in the area between the penis and the anus.
+In boys and men, blisters may appear on the penis and foreskin, and sometimes inside the urethra, on the scrotum or in the area between the penis and the anus, or around the anus.
 It can be very painful to urinate if the urine runs over the sores.